BeMoreKinky Logo

 Why would a wife want to see her husband with someone else?
 For this woman, it was about facing insecurity head-on.
 "Like any person, I get scared that my husband may find someone better… Having him be with someone else in a space where we have a safe word, boundaries set up, and where I'm able to be part of the experience allows me to look that fear in the face, and still be in control," she explains.
 In a counterintuitive way, orchestrating the very scenario she feared gave her a sense of power over it.
 "There's a thrill to seeing something we fear, yes?
 Why do we watch scary movies or ride roller coasters?" she muses.
 By choosing to let it happen, she could transform jealousy into excitement.

-No matter how it starts – a frank conversation, a daring proposal, or an accidental fling – the key commonality in successful starts is communication and consent.
+No matter how it starts, whether a frank conversation, a daring proposal, or an accidental fling, the key commonality in successful starts is communication and consent.
+For guidance on these crucial conversations, explore our relationship communication resources that apply to all forms of non-monogamy.
 Couples who have navigated this advise "begin with honesty" and be prepared that your partner "might not be as enthusiastic" or may feel hurt at first.
-It’s crucial to clarify why the idea appeals to you – is it the novelty, the taboo, watching your love in pleasure, a bit of humiliation play?
+It's crucial to clarify why the idea appeals to you.
+Is it the novelty, the taboo, watching your love in pleasure, a bit of humiliation play?
 Being upfront about the motivation can make it less threatening.
 Some start with baby steps: talking out the fantasy during pillow talk, or maybe flirting with a third in front of each other to test the waters.
 "These small steps can help you both ease into the idea before your first cuckolding session," notes one guide.

 Above all, the first time requires an extraordinary amount of trust.
 As famed sex therapist David Ley Ph.D. puts it, for cuckolding to work "trust, honesty, and respect – cornerstones of any successful relationship – are even more important" in this context.
 The couple has to feel solid enough that exploring this wild fantasy won’t make the whole relationship crumble.
 When that foundation is there, the first step can be the start of something unexpectedly bonding.